Skip Ribbon Commands

 • Meet and talk with family, friends and other visitors during visiting hours unless advised otherwise by your doctor or unless such rights are restricted in accordance with prevailing guidelines such as those implemented to control the transmission of infectious diseases.
 You also have the right to refuse visitors.

-• Be informed about your medical condition, treatment options, and possible outcome in a language that you understand (where possible).
+• Be informed about your medical condition, treatment options, and possible outcome in a language that you can understand (where possible).

 3. Participate in decisions involving your medical condition